 A great go-to recipe to make the most delicious homemade Pizza dough.
 Whether you like your crust thin and crispy or thick and chewy, I’ve got you covered.
 With only 6 ingredients this easy vegan pizza dough will make you never want to order pizza again!

 Every great pizza begins with a great crust.
 And we all know that people can be pretty particular about its thickness, texture and let’s not forget the pizza toppings.

-Well, now you can make your pizza dough any way you like, bake it just right, and fix it with different toppings to please the whole family.
+Well, now you can make your very own homemade vegan pizza dough any way you like, bake it just right, and fix it with different toppings to please the whole family.

 I also love that I can make a few batches of this dough, all at the same time and freeze it.
 Then whenever that pizza craving arises, from anyone in the family, I am all set!